olitrussle/blog/_posts/2017-05-30-meet-the-team-miranda.md

 ---
 ![Miranda]({{site.baseurl}}/images/post_images/Miranda.jpg)

 Fresh out of uni (and by fresh, we mean starting work a week after finishing!), Miranda joins Trussle as a member of our Customer Success team, working to give everyone who uses Trussle the best possible experience.
-Miranda might be the youngest person in the office, but she’s probably the most cultured - no one else in the office knows the London gallery scene as well as she does.
+Miranda might be the youngest person at Trussle, but she’s probably the most cultured - no one else in the office knows the London gallery scene as well as she does.

 ## What were you doing before joining Trussle?
 I was working part-time at another tech company in customer success, and going to uni the rest of the time.
 I finished uni on a Friday and started here the next Monday, so it’s been a bit of a shock to the system, although in a good way… I’m just really tired!